-Cap rate, NOI, and GRM calculator, built for income-property exam traps.
+Florida cap rate, NOI, and GRM calculator, 2026 exam math.

 Calculate capitalization rate, net operating income, value, and gross rent multiplier while keeping debt service out of the wrong formula.